liudonghua123/elpa/README.md

   effect, since the by default try to decrease some RGB values.
 In that case, consider setting `face-shift-inverted` to non-nil.

-Any further bugs or questions can be submitted to the [mailing list].
+Any further bugs or questions can be submitted to my [public inbox].

 Copying
 -------